vinhquevu/angora/README.md

 ### Server
 `./listeners/initialize.py`

 This will start up a listener for a queue named `initialize`.
 If the queue does not exist it will be created by simply starting up a listener.
 There are two callbacks, one logs all messages, the other searches for any job with a matching trigger.
-If any are found those jobs are sent to the client queue.
+If any are found, those jobs are sent to the client queue.
 You should only have one instance of the server running, even in a distributed setup.

 ### Client
 `./listeners/start.py`

-This
+This will start up a listener for a queue named `start`.
+If the queue does not exist it will be created by simply starting up a listener.
+There is one callback which executes the given job.

 ### Replay
 `./listeners/replay.py`

+This will create a queue named `replay` if it does not exist.
+If the queue does exist it will clear that queue.
+You must run this at least once when starting up an instance of Angora for the replay feature to work.

 ### Web API
 A web API written using FastAPI.
 Interfacing with Angora is meant to occur through the API, although it is not a requirement.